ThomasG1raud/projet_auth/README.md

 # Discord OAuth credentials

-DISCORD_CLIENT_ID = Add your own DISCORD_CLIENT_ID, you can get one on Discord cloud in API and services DISCORD_CLIENT_SECRET = Same thing for DISCORD_CLIENT_SECRET
+DISCORD_CLIENT_ID = Add your own DISCORD_CLIENT_ID, you can get one on Discord application DISCORD_CLIENT_SECRET = Same thing for DISCORD_CLIENT_SECRET
 ```
-## You can follow the tutorial for getting your credentials in the report of the project.
+## You can follow the tutorial to get your credentials in the part "2.1.3 Tutoriel pour vous procurez les credentials pour Google et Discord
+" of our project report.

 4. Passeport v.0.6.0 seems to be currently broken due to an incompatibility, use the latest v0.5.0 instead: